 By the numbers

-Women and young workers are less likely to have the coverage they need.
+Women, young workers, racialized people, immigration and seniors are less likely to have the coverage they need.

 Even those with drug plans are paying ever-increasing co-payments and deductibles.